CXwudi/personal-blog-source/content/about/index.en.md

   - Favour JVM-related: Java/Kotlin, Spring Framework, GraalVM
   - Docker, VPS, WSL2, Ubuntu
   - Intellij IDEA, VSCode
-  - Would like to get a JVM-related job about Cloud, Big Data and Architecture
 - Game
   - Only left Apex Legend... not playing unless I can play with my friends
 - I really hope I can live in Vancouver forever, but living in Vancouver is already a big challenge